urbanopt/urbanopt-cli/README.md

 uo -a -s <SCENARIOFILE> -f <FEATUREFILE>
 ```

-Delete a scenario that you have already Run:
+Delete a scenario that you have already run:

 ```terminal
 uo -d -s <SCENARIOFILE>
 ```

-To see the current CLI version:
+Installed CLI version:

 ```terminal
 uo -v